a-khang/risk_register_lab/README.md

 ## Understanding the Risk Register

-A risk register is used to document identified risks which an organization faces.
+A risk register is used to document **identified** risks which an organization faces.
 These risks are sorted by severity and likelihood to determine an organization's risk management priorities.

+### Context with Information Security
+For some additional context, we can consult the core of NIST's Cybersecurity Framework to see where this tool is used.

 To take a look at what a risk register looks like, let's run a Google Dork to find an .xls template used by the government.